v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 }
 ```

-In this example, the code inside `else` block will execute because the condition in `if` evaluates to `false`.
+In this example, the code inside the `else` block will execute because the condition in `if` evaluates to `false`.

 ## The `else if` statement